Animation Cels

 This is from the music video "Perfect Match" by the Stingers.
 You can't tell if the background image is the right one or not, since this scene has light effects.

-The Stingers Hit Town Part Two:
+The Stingers Hit Town Part Two

 This is from right before the music video "Lovesick" by the Misfits.
 This cel consists of several layers, and the Jetta and Stormer layers didn't appear togheter at the exact same second in the cartoon, but in the same clip.
 So the cartoon capture here is pasted togheter to show the two cels at once.